LucasCoppens/PromoterAtlas/README.md

 python scripts/predict_expression.py --input sequences.fasta --output predictions.csv --model-path trained_model_weights/promoteratlas-trspred-lafleur2022.pt
 ```

-Note 1: The expression prediction models are trained on 86 nc sequences so input sequences for inference should have a length of 86 as well.\n
+##### Note 1: The expression prediction models are trained on 86 nc sequences so input sequences for inference should have a length of 86 as well.
-Note 2: Our model outputs negative values where more negative = stronger promoter.
+##### Note 2: Our model outputs negative values where more negative = stronger promoter.

 ### Train Base Model